 As mandated by SB 901, this Plan shall be reviewed by an approved, independent, third-party evaluator to review and assess the comprehensiveness of, and GWP's compliance with, this Plan.
 The evaluator will also conduct a safety culture assessment of GWP.
 GWP shall engage the independent contractor annually, or as required by law, once the list of approved, qualified evaluators is released by the Office of Planning and Research's Commission on Catastrophic Wildfire Cost and Recovery.

-The specific requirements for the independent third-party evaluator are mandated by SB-901 and are not repeated here.
+The specific requirements for the independent third-party evaluator are mandated by SB-901.